 Germans have a necessary obsession with energy usage and efficiency as energy costs are much higher in Europe.
 The extravagance of extra water literally equates to flushing money down the toilet.
 This is also more environmentally friendly which is sure to make any German happy.

-While I was back in the States the overabundance of water felt positively decadent.
+Back in the States, the overabundance of water felt positively decadent.
 And splashy.
 I am shocked to say that I am a German convert on this issue.

 German Toilet Shelf

-More shocking than the lack of water is the presence of a shelf in many toilets.
+More surprising than the lack of water is the presence of a shelf in many toilets.
 I can hear you asking, “A shelf?!
 Like to put things on?”.
 My answer is yes, a shelf inside your toilet to put something very specific on.
 BM.
-Caca.
+Excrement.
 A #2.
 Scheiße.

 What I came to know as the “lay-and-display” German toilet model has horrified and scarred many an expat or traveler.
 Instead of excretions making the plunge straight into the water, this toilet has a prominent shelf midway to catch everything.